Is Amazon's Basil Pesto Any Good?

 How can Amazon sell their pesto so cheaply?

-We can't be totally sure how many jars of Amazon's own-brand basil pesto they sell, but looking at their pasta sales, it's safe to say it's likely to be in the thousands per month.
+We can't be sure how many jars of Amazon's own-brand basil pesto they sell, but looking at their pasta sales, it's safe to say it's likely to be in the thousands per month.
 Amazon's enviable buying power and ability to buy ingredients and glass jars in vast quantities help explain how they can produce a jar of pesto so cheaply while still turning a profit.

 As for why the sauce is bulked out with yogurt, bamboo fibre, and sugar, we'll probably never know.